Can You Order Weed on Uber Eats?

 4. Receive certification: Approved patients get a digital or paper recommendation.

-5. Register with the state: Upload your paperwork and pay the state fee, if required.
+5. Register with the state: Submit your required documents and complete any applicable state fee payment.

 6. Start ordering: Log in to a licensed dispensary app, upload your MMJ card, and schedule delivery.